Some Tur\'{a}n-type results for the signless Laplacian spectral radius: Concluding remarks

 \subsection{Counting color-critical graphs}

 In 2023, Ning and Zhai \cite{NZ2021} proved that if $G$ is an $n$-vertex graph with $\lambda (G)\ge \lambda (T_{n,2})$, then $G$ contains at least $\lfloor \frac{n}{2}\rfloor -1$ triangles, unless $G=T_{n,2}$.
 In the concluding remarks of \cite{NZ2021}, Ning and Zhai wrote that for the case of triangles, is there some interesting phenomenon when we consider the relationship between the number of triangles and signless Laplacian spectral radius, Laplacian spectral radius, distance spectral radius and etc?
 As noted by Li, Lu and Peng \cite[Sec.
 5]{LLP2024-AAM}, the counting result of triangles does not hold in terms of the signless Laplacian spectral radius.
 Indeed, let $K_{n-1,1}^+$ be the graph obtained by adding an edge to the independent set of the star $K_{n-1,1}$.
 We can see that $q(K_{n-1,1}^+) > q(K_{n-1,1}) =q(T_{n,2})$, but $K_{n-1,1}^+$ contains exactly one triangle.

-Although the spectral result in terms of $q(G)$ does not hold for counting triangles, it seems possible to establish the spectral counting result for cliques $K_{k+1}$ in the case $k \ge 3$.
-The classical supersaturation for cliques is completely understood by the result Erd\H{o}s \cite{Erd1969}.
+It seems possible to establish the spectral counting result for cliques $K_{k+1}$ in the case $k \ge 3$.
+The classical supersaturation for cliques was understood by the result of Erd\H{o}s \cite{Erd1969}.
 We refer the interested readers to \cite{LFP2024-triangular,LFP-count-bowtie,Mub2010,PY2017} for more related results.

 \begin{theorem}[Erd\H{o}s \cite{Erd1969}] Let $k\ge 2,t\ge 1$ be fixed integers and $n$ be sufficiently large.
 If $G$ is an $n$-vertex graph with $e(G)\ge e(T_{n,k})+t $, then $G$ contains at least $t(\frac{n}{k})^{k-1} +O(n^{k-2})$ copies of $K_{k+1}$. \end{theorem}